How CI/CD Works

 🔹 Indentation is required, use 2 or 4 spaces (not tabs).

-🔹 Text values can be quoted as "string"
+🔹 Text values can be quoted as "string" or without quotes.

 In YAML, lists (arrays) are represented with the "-" symbol.